OmarThinks/better-auth-project/thinking.md

-- ANything else before linking the db?
+- Anything else before linking the db?
-- Link the controller.

 ## Link the DB: